haicheviet/personal-space/site/content/posts/machine-learning-inference-on-industry-standard/index.en.md

 {{< / admonition >}}

-Redis is most often selected as the foundation for the online feature store, thanks to its ability to deliver ultra-low latency with high throughput at scale.
+Redis database is most often selected as the foundation for the online feature store, thanks to its ability to deliver ultra-low latency with high throughput at scale.

 ![Feature Store](feature-store.webp "Feature Store")